medic/cht-watchdog/development/README.md

 ### Adding a new metric from a Couch2pg Postgres DB

-Metrics loaded from a Couch2pg Postgres DB are configured via the postgres-exporter's [`cht-queries.yml`](../exporters/postgres/config/cht-queries.yml) file.
-New entries into the file can specify the associated Postgres query for loading the metric data.
-See the [postgres_exporter project](https://github.com/prometheus-community/postgres_exporter) on GitHub for more information.
+Metrics loaded from a Couch2pg Postgres DB are configured via the sql_exporter's [`couch2pg_collector.yml`](../exporters/postgres/couch2pg_collector.yml) file.
+New queries can be added by copying `couch2pg_collector.yml` into a new file following the `*_collector.yml` nomenclature.
+For example `reports-by-type_collector.yml` could be created with a new query to gather all CHW submitted reports.
+See the [sql_exporter project](https://github.com/burningalchemist/sql_exporter) on GitHub for more information.

 ### Scraping metrics from a new resource